arbennett/jupyterlab-themes/README.md

  - [theme-gruvbox](https://github.com/Rahlir/theme-gruvbox): gruvbox dark theme implemented for Jupyter Lab

 ## Installation
 Currently, you have to install each of the themes individually.
-Lagging versions can be installed directly via `npm` with the standard way of installing lab extensions:
+Themes be installed directly via `npm` with the standard way of installing lab extensions:

 ```
 jupyter labextension install @arbennett/base16-{$themename}
 ```

-However, you might have better and more complete results if you build from source and link directly from source until things have settled down.
+You can also install from source.
 This can be accomplished by running the following comands in a theme's respective subdirectory:

 ```